 Terror Management Lab

 If you are interested in being a part of cutting-edge existential research that utilizes Terror Management Theory (TMT) - a theory concerning the management of death anxiety - as its theoretical framework, Dr. Harvell-Bowman is always looking for a team of students interested in getting involved in this type of research.
-We are currently investigating Maslow's Hierarchy of Needs, Paranormal beliefs, Religious beliefs, and various theoretical extensions.
+We have investigated issues such as suicidality, Maslow's Hierarchy of Needs, Paranormal beliefs, Religious beliefs, and various theoretical extensions.
 There is an interview process in the latter part of each semester for openings in the lab.
 This interdisciplinary lab offers students in the Department of Psychology, the Department of Graduate Psychology and The School of Communication Studies a unique opportunity to work together to produce research.
 This lab includes undergraduates, master's students, and doctoral students.
 We regularly present at the Existential Preconference for the Society for Personality and Social Psychology (SPSP), the larger SPSP, the National Communication Association, and the International Communication Association, as well as some regional conferences in psychology and communication.
 For further information, please contact Dr. Lindsey A. Harvell-Bowman, (harve2La@jmu.edu) and check our work out each year at the Psychology Symposium!